-You’ll also want to budget around $115 to $335 a year in dog treats which will come in handy when training your Shar Pei.
+You’ll also want to budget around $115 to $335 a year in dog treats which will come in handy when training your pet.

 Shar Peis have short hair and thus don’t need regular trips to the groomer, however, it’s still necessary to care for these dogs at home.

-To groom your Shar Pei, you’ll need to wipe down your pet regularly, especially when the pollen is high to prevent allergies.
+To groom him, you’ll need to wipe down your pet regularly, especially when the pollen is high to prevent allergies.
 You’ll also want to take care to get in between the skin folds which can house mites and other insects.

-You’ll also want to brush your Shar Pei once a week.
+You’ll also want to brush him once a week.
 Grooming your pet yourself will cost next to nothing.

-However, if you don’t want to groom your dog, you can take him to a professional groomer at a cost of between $40 and $55 a visit.
+However, if you don’t want to groom your pooch, you can take him to a professional groomer and pay between $40 and $55 a visit.

-To help you with covering a part of the clinical costs we have referenced above, it’s helpful to take out pet insurance for your Shar Pei.
+To help you with covering a part of the clinical costs we have referenced above, it’s helpful to take out pet insurance for your Chinese Shar-Pei.

 A small amount of money can save you a lot, in the long run, should your pet need a big operation or ongoing medical treatment.
 You should be able to find good pet insurance for between $15 and $50 a month.